voicegain/platform/audio-sender/bootstrap-bundle/README.md

 ### Install ###

-Run the provided install.sh script.
+Run the provided ./audio-daemon-setup.sh script.

 If script reports no Java 9 present then please install it using e.g. these commands (Ubuntu)